-With volumes fewer than 1,000 units annually and requiring extensive tooling costs to manufacture 200 individual parts with injection molding, CGX turned to the 3D printing services at Avid Product Development for prototypes and production of its Quick-20r EEG headsets.
+With production volumes fewer than 1,000 units annually and a relatively high unit cost ($20,000 and up), CGX’s complex EEG devices were ideal for additive manufacturing.
+CGX turned to the 3D printing services at Avid Product Development for prototypes and production of its Quick-20r EEG headsets.
 Our in-house HP Multi Jet Fusion 3D Printing systems were used for both product development and manufacturing in PA11.

-The final design of the CGX Quick-20r headset consolidates 80 unique parts into 30.
+After many iterations were developed and tested, the final design of the CGX Quick-20r headset consolidates 80 unique parts into 30.
 The device includes 19 “pods” that house the EEG sensors and contact a person’s head to capture brain activity.
-With additive manufacturing, the pods can be preassembled and adjustable with three degrees-of freedom, a feature that would have otherwise required assembly and extensive upfront tooling capital.
+With additive manufacturing, the pods can be preassembled and adjustable with three degrees-of freedom, a feature that would have otherwise necessitate complex assembly.

 According to Ira Friedman, president of CGX, the device would require 200 individual parts if they used injection molding.
 Tooling for these parts would have required extensive upfront capital, which was avoided with the use of AM.

 This post was adapted from the SME Article, Growling AM Industry Shows its True Mettle in Covid-19 Pandemic, which includes highlights from Wohlers Report 2021, produced annually by Wohlers Associates.
 For more information, visit wohlersassociates.com.